Column: Build it, buy it or somewhere in between — creating your media supply chain

 Subscribe to NewscastStudio's newsletter for the latest in broadcast design and engineering delivered to your inbox.

 This is the first of two articles on the topic.
-Stay tuned for the next one.
+Here is the next one.

 In the previous three parts to this series about the media supply chain, we’ve covered what it is, what the core components are, and some considerations in specifying them.
 In this piece, and the following installment, we’re going to look at the ways the media supply chain can be implemented.